-Please note that expenses for services and external suppliers, such as fees, cannot be applied for separately, but may be covered by this unit cost or by the institutions' co-financing.
+Please note that expenses for services from external suppliers, such as fees, cannot be applied for separately, but can be covered by this grant or by the institutions' co-financing.

 The grant is a lump sum and thus independent of project duration, type and content.
 The grant is triggered automatically per participating organisation when applying for a collaboration project.
-The coordinating institution is awarded a higher rate since greater administrative costs are foreseen when coordinating a project.
+The coordinating institution is awarded a higher grant since greater costs are foreseen when coordinating a project.

-RATE PER PARTICIPATING INSTITUTION FOR PROJECT MAN IAGEMENT,
+Rate per participating institution for project management

-Coordinator: 3.000 €
+Coordinator: 4.000€

-Partner: 1.000 €
+Partner: 2.000 €